-During June 2009, the Commission signed an additional amendment to the land parcel lease to increase the size of the parcel of land being leased to a corporation.
-The monthly rent is subject to an increase of \$1,800 per month which shall not be effective until the earlier of ninety days from the issuance of a building permit to start construction of the new replacement tower on the premises or upon the commencement of tower lease rental payment for the new antennae on the replacement tower.
-This new agreement further provides that commencing February 1, 2013 and each five year anniversary thereafter, the rent for each five year term shall increase based on the percentage change in the Consumer Price Index published by the Bureau of Labor and Statistics of the United States Department of Labor for all Urban Consumers, US City Average.
+The Commission has contracted with a company to lease a parcel of land to operate a facility to conduct radio, telephone and other telecommunications operations.
+Per the agreement, commencing February 1, 2013 and each five year anniversary thereafter, the rent for each five year term shall increase based on the percentage change in the Consumer Price Index published by the Bureau of Labor and Statistics of the United States Depa1iment of Labor for all Urban Consumers, US City Average.
+In addition, the Commission will receive 25% of rental income if the land parcel is subleased to another entity.

 The agreement provides that the Commission will receive rent payable in equal monthly installments.
-During the years ended April 30, 2013 and 2012, the annual income from the land lease was \$54,771 and \$80,833, respectively.
+During the years ended April 30, 2014 and 2013, the annual income from the land lease was \$53,300 and \$54, 771, respectively.
 The lessee is responsible for real estate taxes and utilities.